 The Authority, from time to time, pays the managers of international equities and international fixed interest for management fees in currencies other than NZD.
-Transactions in overseas currencies are recorded in NZD at the rates of exchange prevailing on the dates of the transactions.
-Due to the nature of this payment there are no currency gains or losses.
+Transactions in overseas currencies are recorded in NZD at the rates of exchange prevailing on the dates of the transactions with any currency gain or loss included in the Statement of Comprehensive Income.